 There is one thing, however.

 In the mad diversity of my work, I do recognise and see glimpses of my past.
-I do see the confusion, the unanswered questions and the consequences of for instance, being a mixed-race man.
+I do see and experience the confusion.
+There are many unanswered questions that feed my work, especially concerning the consequences of for instance, being a mixed-race man.

-I’m just thankful that I feel enough to put paint to paper.
+I’m just thankful that I can feel enough to put paint to paper.

 Sometimes identified as an OUTSIDER artist or a NAIVE artist I don’t much care.

-I just hope we make that vital connection.
+I just hope we can make that vital connection.

 I hope that you enjoy the paintings and maybe, one day would even like a piece of my work to come and live with you.